-Sewing Ideas for Crafts Fair or Crafts Show
+Sewing Ideas for Craft Fairs or Craft Shows

 At a crafts fair or bazaar, there will likely be other crafts vendors, so you will need to make sure that your prices are competitive.
 Instead of thinking of items to sell, and then going to purchase supplies for them, consider starting with available supplies and decide what to make with them.
 If pine cones are falling off the trees and are available for free, I will see what kinds of items I can make with the pine cones.
 By keeping my costs low, I can offer the crafts at low prices at the crafts fair.